 HIV Long-Term Survivors Day

-On June 5, 1981, the Centers for Disease Control and Prevention (CDC) reported in the Morbidity and Mortality Weekly Report the first cases of what would later be known as AIDS.
-With the development of highly active antiretroviral therapy (HAART), also known as combination antiretroviral therapy, the prognosis and life expectancy of people with HIV has increased significantly.
+On June 5, 1981, in the Morbidity and Mortality Weekly Report, the Centers for Disease Control and Prevention (CDC) reported the first cases of what would later be known as AIDS.
+In the 1990s with the development of highly active antiretroviral therapy (HAART), also known as combination antiretroviral therapy, the life expectancy of people with HIV has increased significantly.

-HIV advocate Tez Anderson, who has been living with HIV since 1983, founded HIV Long-Term Survivors Awareness Day on June 5, 2014, to honor long-term survivors (LTS) of HIV and raise awareness of their needs, health issues, and journeys.
+HIV advocate Tez Anderson, who has been living with HIV since 1983, founded HIV Long-Term Survivors Awareness Day on June 5, 2014, to honor long-term survivors of HIV and raise awareness of their needs, health issues, and journeys.
 According to the CDC, nearly half of people with HIV in the United States are aged 50 or older, and many were diagnosed with HIV in their younger years.

-Before the development of HAART, people infected with HIV died within 2 years of the onset of AIDS in most cases.
-Recently, researchers found a 9.1-year difference in overall life expectancy between people living with HIV and uninfected people.
-The difference was smaller (6.8 years) for individuals living with HIV who initiated treatment when they were still healthy, emphasizing the importance of taking HIV medicines as soon as possible after HIV diagnosis.
+Before the development of HAART, most people with HIV died within two years of the onset of AIDS.
+Recently, researchers found a nine-year difference in overall life expectancy between people with HIV and those without HIV.
+The difference was smaller (6.8 years) for people with HIV who initiated treatment when they were still healthy, emphasizing the importance of taking HIV medicines as soon as possible after HIV diagnosis.
 People with HIV who consistently take antiretroviral therapy can achieve an undetectable viral load, which means they cannot transmit HIV to others, a concept known as Undetectable = Untransmittable, or U=U.